-In 2014, in celebration of the 50th anniversary of The Beatles first televised performance in America, I asked my father for his reflections.
-What it was like to watch The Beatles live, on TV, in 1964?
+Back in 2014 when fans celebrated the 50th anniversary of The Beatles’ first televised performance in America, I asked my father for his reflections.
+What it was like to watch the four members perform live, on TV, in 1964?
 He was only eight years old at the time, but distinctly remembers the event.
 “What we saw changed everything.”

 Here’s the full story…